Local entropy theory and descriptive complexity: Complexity of systems with CPE on manifolds and graphs

 \section{Complexity of systems with CPE on manifolds and graphs}

-In this section we show that the collection of TDSs on $X=[0,1]^d$ having CPE is coanalytic complete.
+In this section we show that the collection of TDSs on $X=[0,1]^d$ having CPE is complete coanalytic.
 We also show how one can adapt the proof for other compact orientable topological manifolds and topological graphs.

-Throughout this section, $I$ is fixed to be the unit interval $[0,1]$. \begin{theorem} We have that $\text{CPE}(I^d)$ is coanalytic complete. \end{theorem} \begin{proof} We will first show the proof for $d=1$.
+Throughout this section, $I =[0,1]$. \begin{theorem} We have that $\textup{CPE}(I^d)$ is complete coanalytic. \end{theorem} \begin{proof} We will first show the proof for $d=1$.
 Once complete, it will be easily lifted to the case of $X= I^d$.

 We recall a classical theorem of Hurewicz: $\cQ$, the collection of countable compact subsets of $I$, is a $\Pi^1_1$-complete subset of $K(I)$, \cite[Theorem 27.5]{Kechris}.
 In light of Proposition~\ref{prop:coanalyticbasic}, it suffices to construct a continuous function $\psi: K(I) \rightarrow \text{TDS}(I)$ such that $\psi(A)$ has CPE if and only if $A$ is countable.